d0k3/GodMode9/README.md

 * __CakeHax MSET__: Copy `GodMode9.dat` to the root of your SD card and `GodMode9.nds` to anywhere on the SD card.
 You can then run it either via MSET and GodMode9.nds.
 Build this via `make cakerop`.
 * __Gateway Browser Exploit__: Copy Launcher.dat to your SD card root and run this via http://go.gateway-3ds.com/ from your 3DS browser.
 Build this with `make gateway`.
 Please note: __this entrypoint is deprecated__.
 While it may still work at the present time with little to no problems, bugs will no more be fixed and it may be completely removed at a later time.
 Use CakeHax instead.

 If you are a developer and you are building this, you may also just run `make release` to build all files at once.
-To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make MODE=safe`.
-For additional customization, you may also choose the internal font via `make FONT=6X10`, `make FONT=ACORN`, `make FONT=GB` and `make FONT=ORIG`.
+To build __SafeMode9__ (a bricksafe variant of GodMode9, with limited write permissions) instead of GodMode9, compile with `make SAFEMODE=1`.
+To switch screens, compile with `make SWITCH_SCREENS=1`.
+For additional customization, you may choose the internal font via `make FONT=6X10`, `make FONT=ACORN`, `make FONT=GB` or `make FONT=ORIG`.

 ## Write permissions system